Apollo: Dorian origin

 The Homeric Hymn to Apollo depicts Apollo as an intruder from the north.
 The connection with the northern-dwelling Dorians and their initiation festival apellai is reinforced by the month Apellaios in northwest Greek calendars.
 The family-festival was dedicated to Apollo (Doric: Ἀπέλλων).
 Apellaios is the month of these rites, and Apellon is the "megistos kouros" (the great Kouros).
 However it can explain only the Doric type of the name, which is connected with the Ancient Macedonian word "pella" (Pella), stone.
 Stones played an important part in the cult of the god, especially in the oracular shrine of Delphi (Omphalos).

 Minoan origin

-George Huxley regarded the identification of Apollo with the Minoan deity Paiawon, worshipped in Crete, to have originated at Delphi.
-In the Homeric Hymn, Apollo appeared as a dolphin and carried Cretan priests to Delphi, where they evidently transferred their religious practices.
-Apollo Delphinios or Delphidios was a sea-god especially worshipped in Crete and in the islands.
-Apollo's sister Artemis, who was the Greek goddess of hunting, is identified with Britomartis (Diktynna), the Minoan "Mistress of the animals".
+George Huxley considered the identification of Apollo with the Minoan deity Paiawon, worshipped in Crete, to have originated at Delphi.
+In the Homeric Hymn, Apollo appears as a dolphin carrying Cretan priests to Delphi, to which site they evidently transfer their religious practices.
+Apollo Delphinios or Delphidios was a sea-god worshipped especially in Crete and in the islands.
+Apollo's sister Artemis, who was the Greek goddess of hunting, is identified with the Minoan goddess Britomartis (Diktynna), and with Laphria the Pre-Greek "mistress of the animals" who was specially worshipped at Delphi.
 In her earliest depictions she was accompanied by the "Master of the animals", a bow-wielding god of hunting whose name has been lost; aspects of this figure may have been absorbed into the more popular Apollo.
+A family of priests at Delphi was named "Lab(r)yaden".
+The name may derive from Laphria.